 3D-printed cardiovascular models provide a realistic training environment for diagnostic and interventional cardiology.
-The simulation setup allows the trainees to practice the handling of guiding wires/catheters and maneuvering through the vessels and heart structures, intracardiac pressure measurements, balloon dilatation of stenotic vessels or valves, positioning and dilation of stents, as well as angiographic imaging (visualization of inner structures of the 3D model, e.g., heart valves).
-The skills and tasks for both roles, first and second operator, as well as the communication amongst to two are included during the training.
-Modification of the 3D printed models in the 3D-modeling software enables the adaptation of the model structure and size (infant to adult) to any training level and goals.
+The simulation setup allows the trainees to practice the handling of guiding wires/catheters and maneuvering through the vessels and heart structures, intracardiac pressure measurements, balloon dilatation of stenotic vessels or valves, positioning and dilation of stents, as well as angiographic imaging (visualization of inner structures of the 3D-model, e.g., heart valves).
+The skills and tasks for both roles, first and second operator, as well as the communication amongst the two are included during the training.
+Modification of the 3D-printed models in the 3D-modeling software enables the adaptation of the model structure and size (infant to adult) to any training level and goals.
 Therefore, students as well as proficient practitioners benefit from the training to the same extent.
-Workshops for all training levels – medical students to pediatric cardiologists with years of experience - have successfully been carried out on 3D models representing the most common congenital defects, which include patent ductus arteriosus (PDA), pulmonary valve stenosis (PS), aortic valve stenosis (AS), coarctation of the aorta (CoA) and atrial septal defect (ASD).
-The appearance of the 3D models under X-ray imaging, as well as the haptic feedback from the manipulation of the instruments inside the model, were assessed as extremely realistic.
-Repetitive training on 3D models leads to well-versed orientation in 3D, improved perception of haptic feedback and – most important for the patient - minimization of radiation exposure.
+Workshops for all training levels – medical students to pediatric cardiologists with years of experience - have successfully been carried out on 3D-models representing the most common congenital defects, which include patent ductus arteriosus (PDA), pulmonary valve stenosis (PS), aortic valve stenosis (AS), coarctation of the aorta (CoA) and atrial septal defect (ASD).
+The appearance of the 3D-models under X-ray imaging, as well as the haptic feedback from the manipulation of the instruments inside the model, were assessed as extremely realistic.
+Repetitive training on 3D-models leads to well-versed orientation in 3D, improved perception of haptic feedback and – most important for the patient - minimization of radiation exposure.

 FIGURE AND TABLE LEGENDS: